Skip to main content

 Configure

-1. Choose which GitHub Installation to use for this connection or manage your GitHub installations.
+1. Choose which GitHub installation to use for your project or follow tip below to update your installations.

 tip

-2. Choose which repository you'd like to connect.
+2. Choose your preferred repository and branch you'd like to connect your project

 Configure